AjjMC/Void-Chains/README.md

 * If part of a territory is not attached to any anchor platforms of the same color, it collapses

-*	Player trails can override the opposite color and detach enemy land from the anchor platforms supporting it, causing isolated blocks to fall and \\"spleef\\" others
+*	Player trails can override the opposite color and detach enemy land from the anchor platforms supporting it, causing isolated blocks to fall and "spleef" others

 *	It is possible to walk into the opposing territory and not override it, but land cannot be expanded from within that color

-*	Players can claim anchor platforms of the enemy team, and new anchor platforms may be generated within a team\'s own territory
+*	Players can claim anchor platforms of the enemy team, and new anchor platforms may be generated within a team's own territory

 *	The border will begin to shrink, destroying all anchor platforms it touches and limiting player movement